sybers/sybers/README.md

 > Fullstack Software Engineer

-Working in the IT field for more than 5 years now, I have a **Professional License** in Mobile Application Development and a **Master's degree in Computer Science and Mathematics** (both with honors 💪).
+Currently working at [Indy](https://www.indy.fr/) as a **Full-Stack Software Engineer**, mainly using Node.js, Vue.js and Typescript.

 I had the opportunity to work with [La haute Société](https://www.lahautesociete.com/), [Mezcalito](https://www.mezcalito.fr), [Mailbutler](https://www.mailbutler.io/) and the [LIG (Grenoble University Computer Science laboratory)](https://www.liglab.fr/en/).

-I'm now working at [Indy](https://www.indy.fr/) as a **Full-Stack Software Engineer**, mainly using Node.js, Vue.js and Typescript.
+My degrees (both with honors 💪):
+- **Professional License** in Mobile Application Development
+- **Master's degree** in Computer Science and Mathematics

 Go check out [my personal website](https://www.stanyslasbres.fr) to see more of my recent works and projects.
+Drop a message, we might end up working together !

 ### On the Internet 🌐